krig/fossnorth2019/outline.md

 sense of what's going on.

 This is something that I've done a few times and that I would recommend everyone doing as a fun exercise if nothing else.

-The one I'm going to show you here is at 560 lines of code and include a garbage collector.
-Hopefully I'll have time to get into that.
+So the one I'm going to show today is about 560 lines of C, and it's a very basic interpreter that is fairly close to the fifties lisp version.
+It includes a version of the LISP 1.5 eval function from page 13 earlier, and it also includes a copying garbage collector.
+So lets start there.

+The garbage collector is based on a paper from 1970, and is a brilliantly compact implementation that has pretty good performance.
+When the first LISP was implemented they came up with the idea of a garbage collector, but since they only implemented small programs they never bothered to implement one.
+That came later.